pudly/schmopera-hugo/content/articles/an-open-letter.md

 An arts organization who utilized over six million dollars in government grants last year is mute.

 People are out there hurting.
 People are out there weeping.
-There are communities out there

-grieving in ways we cannot fathom.
+There are communities out there grieving in ways we cannot fathom.
 And you are mute.

-This silence is the loudest thing you’ve ever produced.
+This silence is the loudest thing you've ever produced.
 It is absolutely deafening.
-It has left an

-entire generation of Canadian artists in confusion and tears.
-Culture is ultimately a set of

-actions, not beliefs.
+It has left an entire generation of Canadian artists in confusion and tears.
+Culture is ultimately a set of actions, not beliefs.
 Your silence therefore is an act representative of your culture.

-Your upcoming season promises Le nozze di Figaro.
-This is an opera born out of radical

-politics, written by radicals!
-What is the point of presenting such a work if you cannot at least

-abide the spirit behind it?
+Your upcoming season promises _Le nozze di Figaro_.
+This is an opera born out of radical politics, written by radicals!
+What is the point of presenting such a work if you cannot at least abide the spirit behind it?

 Please, I beg you, say something.
 Better yet, please do something.
-And if you are doing things,

-please tell us.
-You have the ability, the means, the social position, to effect incredible change

-within your organization and within an entire industry.
-Please give me a reason to believe in you
+And if you are doing things, please tell us.
+You have the ability, the means, the social position, to effect incredible change within your organization and within an entire industry.
+Please give me a reason to believe in you again.

-again.